Developments in Bangladesh

 The booming textile industry – and the incomes that migrant Bangladeshis have been sending home for many years that come with it – has been the country’s economic motor.
 The growth has benefited many, but has not been able to improve the situation for those most vulnerable and poor.

-Wages are very low, strikes occur frequently, and although the total aid is only equivalent to about 2 per cent of GDP, aid has an important role in providing almost 50 per cent of the development budget.
+Wages are very low, strikes occur frequently, and although the total aid is equivalent to less than 2 per cent of GDP, aid has an important role in providing almost 50 per cent of the development budget.

 Read more about Sida’s work in Bangladesh